 Fleets are undergoing significant changes, but we may see a return to a new normal this year.
-What trends and updates are we seeing—and can expect to see—through the rest of 2024 and into 2025?
+What trends and updates are we seeing—and can expect to see in 2025?
 We talked to a couple of our fleet experts to find out.

 The auto sector and fleet world are undergoing significant changes, but we may see a return to a new normal this year.
-What trends and updates are we seeing—and can we expect to see—through the rest of 2024 and into 2025?
-We talked to our fleet experts, Lars Nielsen, Regional Vice President of Fleet Sales, and Jason Kraus, Director of Vehicle Acquisition & Lease Structure, to find out.
+What trends and updates are we seeing—and can we expect to see—in 2025?
+We talked to our fleet experts, Lars Nielsen, Regional Vice President of Fleet Sales, and Jason Kraus, Vice President of Operations, to find out.

 Supply chain issues—are we back to pre-pandemic conditions?